Sawyer Camp Trail

 Sawyer Camp Trail is a popular 6 mi trail located in the San Andreas Fault rift valley in San Mateo County, California near Hillsborough and the San Mateo Highlands.
 Officially, it is a segment of the longer Crystal Springs Regional Trail.
 Approximately 300,000 people use the trail every year.
 It provides excellent views of San Francisco Peninsula's Crystal Springs Watershed.
-The trail is managed by San Mateo County and totally surfaced in asphalt.
+The trail is managed by San Mateo County and surfaced in asphalt across its entire span.
 There is considerable biodiversity along the trail due to the variation in habitat and the presence of serpentine soils.
-In particular the plant communities of Northern coastal scrub, grassland and California oak woodland are present.
+In particular, the plant communities of Northern coastal scrub, grassland and California oak woodland are present.

 Path

 Starting from the south, the trail begins in a parking lot located just north of the Crystal Springs Dam.
 The southern end of the trail is located on the east side of Lower Crystal Springs Reservoir, near the intersection of Crystal Springs Road and State Route 35, and it generally heads north parallel to the long axis (i.e. north-south) of the reservoir.

 The section of the trail north of reservoir passes by dense groves of trees before heading east on the San Andreas Dam.
 The last segment of the trail briefly parallels the eastern shore of the San Andreas Lake before the path heads northeast and ascends the Bay Hills.
 The path finally terminates on Hillcrest Boulevard right next to Interstate 280 in western Millbrae.
 Typically, more parking is available at the northern trailhead.